 Regulates Blood-Sugar Control:

 Peas have a low glycemic index, and those foods that have a low GI are useful for controlling blood sugar levels.
 Secondly, peas consist of protein and fiber and that is also helpful for controlling blood sugar levels.
 Studies suggest that foods which are rich in protein help in the stabilizing of blood sugar level in type-2 diabetes patients.

 Peas are rich in fiber and fiber feeds the good bacteria in the intestines and that prevents the growth of unhealthy bacteria and Candida yeast in the intestines.
 It also reduces the risk of irritable bowel syndrome and colon cancer.
 Fiber also adds weight to the stool and helps in the passing through the digestive tract.

 Peas contain important minerals and that prevent high blood pressure and possess a positive effect on heart health.
 The high fiber content in peas is helpful in reducing LDL cholesterol (bad cholesterol) and it also contains some antioxidants that prevent stroke and damage to cells.

 Besides the positive health effects, peas also have some downsides to their nutritional quality.
 Peas consist of some anti-nutrients and these anti-nutrients affect the digestion and absorption of minerals in those individuals who rely only on legumes and use peas as a staple food.
 Two important antinutrients are:

 1. Phytic acid: this interferes with the absorption of calcium, iron, magnesium, and zinc.

-2. Lectins: this interferes with nutrient absorption or may cause gas and bloating in individuals.
+2. Lectins: this interferes with nutrient absorption or may cause gas and bloating in some individuals.